YaoWun0627/Pccu_1082_A01/README.md

 # Department of Computer Science and Information Engineering, Chinese Culture University

-## Study of Mota Game Production and NP-Complete Explortion Problem Research
+## Study of Mota Game Production and Hard-Exploration Problem Research

 ## Group: A01
 ## Requirements Version